Skip to content

 Guidance for candidates and agents

-If you wish to be a candidate at an election, please contact us as soon as possible to request an information pack.
-Our contact details are at the bottom of this page.
+If you wish to be a candidate at an election, please contact us as soon as possible to request a nomination pack:

-The pack contains required forms and guidance on the election process.
+The pack will contain the required nomination forms and guidance on the election process.

-The election timetable begins when the Notice of Election is published.
-Candidates must return their completed nomination papers by hand and by the legal deadline to the place stated in the Notice of Election.
+The election timetable will begin when the Notice of Election is published.
+Candidates must return their completed nomination papers by hand and by the deadline to the place stated in the Notice of Election.

 Withdrawal of nominations

-If you are nominated in more than one division or ward for elections on the same day for the same council, you must withdraw from all areas but one before the withdrawal of nominations deadline.
+If you are nominated in more than one division or parish/town (or ward of a parish/town) for elections on the same day for the same council, you must withdraw from all areas but one before the withdrawal of nominations deadline.

-If you do not withdraw from all but one, you will be deemed to have withdrawn from all areas and you will no longer be a candidate.
+If you do not withdraw from all but one area, you will be deemed to have withdrawn from all areas and you will no longer be a candidate.

 Election campaigning expense limits